 Those who argue for Mosaic authorship will point to what they consider to be several lines of evidence.
-For example, some have argued that the unity of composition supports Mosaic authorship.
+Some have argued that the unity of composition supports Mosaic authorship.
 It is argued that the five books of the Pentateuch present a coherent picture of the origins of mankind, mankind’s fall into sin, and the result of that fall (5).
 The Pentateuch also presents a coherent picture of the birth and development of Israel as a nation in covenant relationship with Yahweh (6).
-Furthermore, except for Genesis, these books focus on the life and ministry of Moses whom God raised up to lead the sons of Israel out of bondage in Egypt and into that covenant-relationship with himself, and to, but not into, the Promised Land as a fulfillment of his promise to Abraham.
+Further, except for Genesis, these books focus on the life and ministry of Moses whom God raised up to lead the sons of Israel out of bondage in Egypt and into covenant-relationship with himself, and to (but not into) the Promised Land as a fulfillment of his promise to Abraham.
 The continuing role of Moses as the hero in Exodus through Deuteronomy, and the central focus of Yahweh’s developing covenant–relationship with Israel (in accordance with the promises he made to Abraham) is believed to unify the books of the Pentateuch, suggesting a single author.

-Thirdly, the parallel stories are suggestive of multiple authors.
+Parallel stories are also believed to be suggestive of multiple authors.
 There are a number of cases of parallel narratives in the Pentateuch.
 For example, the two creation accounts in Genesis 1-3 are probably the most well known.
-We also have the parallel episodes in the lives of the patriarchs, in the desert journey of the Israelites, in the accounts of the conquest of the eastern territories, the giving of the law at Sinai/Horeb, and the parallel versions of the laws themselves (such as the two versions of the Ten Commandments in Exodus 20 and Deuteronomy 5) (16).
-What is clear is that these parallels are not simply a repetition of the same event in different places; rather, they are different enough in style, perspective, and details to suggest that they come from different authors.
+There are also the parallel episodes in the lives of the patriarchs, in the desert journey of the Israelites, in the accounts of the conquest of the eastern territories, the giving of the law at Sinai/Horeb, and the parallel versions of the laws themselves (such as the two versions of the Ten Commandments in Exodus 20 and Deuteronomy 5) (16).
+What is clear is that these parallels are not simply a repetition of the same event in different places, rather, they are different enough in style, perspective, and details to suggest that they come from different authors.

-In contemporary Pentateuchal scholarship the idea that the Pentateuch was penned by Moses has long since been rejected and removed from the table of academic discussion.
-Rather, the debate is in other areas, and is always grounded on the basis that the Pentateuch is a result of multiple authors.
+In contemporary Pentateuchal scholarship the idea that the Pentateuch was penned by Moses has long since been rejected.
+Debate is rather found within other areas, and is always grounded on the basis that the Pentateuch is a result of multiple authors.
 These questions look to answer how exactly the works of these authors came together into one work.
 It also looks to determine which source is the oldest version and which is later, as well as how are they related to each other.

 1. Robinson, G. 2008.
 Essential Torah: A Complete Guide to the Five Books of Moses. p.
 97.